amethyst/rustrogueliketutorial/book/src/chapter_3.md

 }
 ```

-Notice that we've included some derived features: `Copy` and `Clone` allow this to be used as a "value" type (that is, it just passes around the value instead of pointers), and `PartialEq` allows us to use `==` to see if two tile types match.
+Notice that we've included some derived features (more usage of derive macros, this time built into Rust itself): `Copy` and `Clone` allow this to be used as a "value" type (that is, it just passes around the value instead of pointers), and `PartialEq` allows us to use `==` to see if two tile types match.
+If we *didn't* derive these features, `if tile_type == TileType::Wall` would fail to compile!

 ## Building a simple map